DraxCodes/Draxbot/README.md

 Bot  :  ``Enter any extra Details, put None if you don't need top add extra details!``

-User :  If you have no description for the raid you put ``none`` If you have a descripiton you simply type it here.
+User :  If you have no description for the raid you put ``none`` Otherwise you simply type it here.

 #### This example works for the other two commands as-well ``!news raid social`` & ``!news guild``